 Here are a few ways that an operating agreement can help:

-If you have a written operating agreement in place, it lends credibility to your LLC, further proving to courts that your LLC is indeed a separate entity and not some sham created just to avoid liability.
-This could be especially important for single member LLCs that can look a lot like a sole proprietorship.
-The formality of an operating agreement could make all the difference.
+If you have a written operating agreement in place, it gives credibility to your LLC and further proves that your LLC is indeed a separate entity and not some sham created just to avoid liability.

-If you want to run your business differently, you can say so in your written operating agreement, which will override some of the provisions in the California LLC law.
-Bear in mind that there are certain provisions that you won’t be able to override, even with an operating agreement.
-Check out California Corporations Code Section 17701.10 to learn about rules that can’t be avoided.
+If you want to run your business differently, you can say so in your operating agreement, which can override some of the provisions in your state’s LLC laws.

 How to Create an LLC Operating Agreement

-Right now, you might be thinking, “ugh, another agreement, and more paperwork to add to the pile.”
-But you can relax, as creating an LLC operating agreement yourself is surprisingly easy.
+Right now, you might be thinking, “Ugh, another agreement, and more paperwork to add to the pile.”
+But you can relax.
+Creating an LLC operating agreement yourself is surprisingly easy.

-If you want something that’s catered more to your particular needs, you may want to go beyond a standard operating agreement and draft your own.
-Or, you can just tweak a standard agreement, such as the one that Hyke provides, in order to customize it so that it can better meet your requirements.
+If you want something more catered to your particular needs, you can go beyond a standard operating agreement and draft your own.
+Or, you can just tweak a standard agreement, like the one that Hyke provides, and customize it to better fit your business.

 The good news is that you’re free to write your operating agreement in any way that you wish.
-There aren’t any legal requirements regarding what you must include in the agreement, so that gives you loads of freedom.
+There aren’t any legal requirements regarding what you must include in the agreement.

 Despite the freedom that comes with writing your LLC’s operating agreement, there are some key points that are worth including.
 At a minimum, you should discuss: